Cloudflare, Inc. (NYSE:NET) CEO Matthew Prince Sells 52,384 Shares

 Institutional Inflows and Outflows

-Several hedge funds and other institutional investors have recently modified their holdings of NET.
-Norges Bank acquired a new position in shares of Cloudflare in the fourth quarter valued at approximately $221,858,000.
-1832 Asset Management L.P. grew its stake in shares of Cloudflare by 121.2% in the fourth quarter.
-1832 Asset Management L.P. now owns 2,916,600 shares of the company’s stock worth $242,836,000 after acquiring an additional 1,597,900 shares in the last quarter.
-Vanguard Group Inc. increased its position in shares of Cloudflare by 2.7% during the fourth quarter.
-Vanguard Group Inc. now owns 28,159,189 shares of the company’s stock worth $2,344,534,000 after acquiring an additional 740,914 shares during the period.
-Capital World Investors raised its stake in shares of Cloudflare by 1.8% in the fourth quarter.
-Capital World Investors now owns 27,543,956 shares of the company’s stock valued at $2,293,310,000 after acquiring an additional 487,308 shares in the last quarter.
-Finally, SpiderRock Advisors LLC purchased a new position in Cloudflare in the first quarter valued at $37,740,000.
-82.68% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+Vanguard Group Inc. grew its position in Cloudflare by 2.7% during the fourth quarter.
+Vanguard Group Inc. now owns 28,159,189 shares of the company’s stock valued at $2,344,534,000 after acquiring an additional 740,914 shares during the last quarter.
+Capital World Investors boosted its stake in shares of Cloudflare by 1.8% during the fourth quarter.
+Capital World Investors now owns 27,543,956 shares of the company’s stock valued at $2,293,310,000 after purchasing an additional 487,308 shares during the period.
+1832 Asset Management L.P. boosted its stake in shares of Cloudflare by 121.2% during the fourth quarter.
+1832 Asset Management L.P. now owns 2,916,600 shares of the company’s stock valued at $242,836,000 after purchasing an additional 1,597,900 shares during the period.
+Norges Bank purchased a new stake in shares of Cloudflare during the fourth quarter valued at approximately $221,858,000.
+Finally, Sumitomo Mitsui Trust Holdings Inc. boosted its stake in shares of Cloudflare by 0.9% during the third quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 1,736,212 shares of the company’s stock valued at $109,451,000 after purchasing an additional 14,984 shares during the period.
+82.68% of the stock is currently owned by institutional investors.

 Cloudflare Company Profile